coky-t/owasp-mastg-ja/Document/0x05c-Reverse-Engineering-and-Tampering.md

 }
 ```

-This method iterates through a list of directories, and returns "true" (device rooted) if the "su" binary is found in any of them.
-Checks like this are easy to deactivate - all we have to do is to replace the code with something that returns "false".
+This method iterates through a list of directories, and returns "true" (device rooted) if the <code>su</code> binary is found in any of them.
+Checks like this are easy to deactivate - all you have to do is to replace the code with something that returns "false".
+Methok hooking using an Xposed module is one way to do this.

-Using an Xposed module is one way to do this.
-Modules for Xposed are developed and deployed with Android Studio just like regular Android apps.
-The author, rovo89, provides a great [tutorial](https://github.com/rovo89/XposedBridge/wiki/Development-tutorial) showing how to write, compile and install a module.

-Code:
+This method  <code>XposedHelpers.findAndHookMethodfindAndHookMethod</code> allows you to override existing class methods.
+From the decompiled code, we know that the method performing the check is called <code>c()</code> and located in the class <code>com.example.a.b</code>.
+An Xposed module that overrides the function to always return "false" looks as follows.

 ```java
 package com.awesome.pentestcompany;